cdl-geneseo/geneseo-dictionary/F/Franklin-Street.md

 # Franklin Street

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Franklin Street

 Created by  Unknown User (jys1), last modified by  Unknown User (meg23) on Apr 15, 2019

 Pronunciation: ˈfraŋ-klən ˈstrētn.
 A street located within Geneseo's campus.
 Notable locations on this street are the Interfaith Center and Delta Kappa Tau.&quot;I was on Franklin Street last night after the DK party.&quot;(J Serbalik, A-F, 2019).